yordan-kanchelov/flappy-bird-pixijs/README.md

 -   Add game over screen

--   Handle collision better ( collision for rotated rectangles, if not circle collision )
+-   Handle collision better ( add hitbody of a circle to the bird and perform check with it )

 -   Try to separate better model data from view